mvolkmann/blog/src/zig.md

 For example, `const my_point = Point{.y = 2}` creates
 an instance where the `x` field has the value `1`.

+The fields of a `struct` can be given a default value of `undefined`.

 The `std.debug.print` function does a reasonable job of printing `struct` instances without any format specifier.
 For example, after setting the `p1` variable in the code above,